jeffchenzc/Keras-LSTM/README.md

 The project is based on Kaggle London Smart Meter dataset, in which only part of weather and daily power dataset is used. dataset download: https://www.kaggle.com/jeanmidev/smart-meters-in-london

-***Apache Spark***: reduce electricity data from different stations to the sum of all stations on a single day, and then merged with daily weather
+***Apache Spark***: reduce electricity data from different stations to the sum of all stations to dates, and then merge it with daily weather

 ***TensorFlow Keras***: data modeling and prediction